Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
 Similarly, 5-6 units for 8 units.
 - **Class Clause Plus** - Banned some best (and niche) classes.
 (2020/12/29)
   - Classes able to use Allheal 2 is banned: Cleric, Priest, Lord.
-  - Clasees having access to both status restoration Light Magic and Phalanx: Knight, White Knight, Paladin.
+  - Classes having access to both status restoration Light Magic and Phalanx: Knight, White Knight, Paladin.
   - Classes able to use Fearful Impact: Terror Knight, Knight Commander.
   - Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
+- **Weather Clause** - Always start a battle with a sunny day, unless it is programed to rain.

 And below are some other variant rules provided by Vital and Suppanut